Kika (TV channel): History

+By 2033, the broadcaster is set to be transformed from a traditional television channel into a purely digital service.
+Media education experts criticize this, pointing to the value of a curated, age-appropriate broadcast sequence for children's media literacy.

 Programming

 Since launch, Kika has aired animated and live-action series; however, due to changes in the programming, the former now predominate (85%).
 Besides animated series, the afternoon soap opera Schloss Einstein is currently the only live-action series in Kika's lineup during the day.
 There are only two other live-action shows, one of which is aired in the afternoon and the other in the evening.
 Some series, such as Pet Alien, Being Ian, and Jakers!
 The Adventures of Piggley Winks, are aired daily, as Kika previously used to air different programming on weekdays and weekends.
 Separately, many programmes, especially older series, such as Pan Tau, Pippi Longstocking, and Es war einmal, can be seen only on the ZDF and regional channels.

 The channel sometimes airs repeats of old series.
 Similar to private TV channels, these series are broadcast as double features.
 Much of the older series which were broadcast from 1997 to 2004 are excluded from the lineup, partly due to ARD and ZDF no longer owning the broadcast rights.

 One of Kika's older programmes, Augsburger Puppenkiste, origuinally aired on Saturday and Sunday mornings and later went on hiatus four years but returned to the channel's lineup in April 2008.

 Kika airs at least two movies a week on Fridays and Sundays; often animated films rather than live-action films.